ondr3j/openwrt-askey-rt4230w/README.md

 If you do not see similar output, do **NOT** proceed.
 Check your wiring and networking settings.
 Then try again.

 ------
 Once the OpenWRT image is loaded into memory, proceed by erasing the NAND rootfs partition.
 This partition is located at offset 0x2400000 with size of 0x8000000.
 To erase it, you will need to pass the offset and size to the `nand erase` command.
-Triple check your arguments before pressing enter, you don't want to erase any other partitions.
-Again, you should see output same to the one below.
+Triple check your arguments before pressing enter—you don't want to erase any other partitions.
+Again, you should see output same as the one below.

 ```
 ...